danielliao11/spring-microservice-boilerplate/README.md

 }
 ```

-or use Advanced REST Client / Postman or other http client:
+or use Advanced REST client / Postman or other REST client:

 ```
 url: http://localhost:8080/welcome